phpMan > man > rrdcreate(1)

 This example is monitoring the average request duration during each 300 sec interval for

-two counters, the number of requests processed since boot and the total cumulative
+counters, the number of requests processed since boot and the total cumulative duration of

-duration of all processed requests.
-Clearly these counters both have some rollover point,
+all processed requests.
+Clearly these counters both have some rollover point, but using the

-but using the DERIVE data source also handles the reset that occurs when the web proxy is
+DERIVE data source also handles the reset that occurs when the web proxy is stopped and

 In the RRD, the first data source stores the requests per second rate during the interval.